 Direct Subsidized Loans

 Direct subsidized loans are only for students who display and prove financial need.
-To be eligible for the loan, you must attend school half time, be enrolled in a degree or certificate program, and be an undergraduate, graduate, or professional student.
+You must attend school half time, be enrolled in a degree or certificate program, and be an undergraduate, graduate, or professional student to be eligible for the loan.

 Under these loans, the school decides the amount you will receive from the government.
 It is based solely on financial need.
 Loans tend to be from $5,500 to $12,500 annually for undergraduates.
-Your year can also affect the amount you receive.
+Your school year also impacts the amount you receive.
 Students can only borrow these loans for 150% of the program’s completion estimate.
-For example, if you are in a 4 year Bachelor’s degree program, you may only apply and receive direct subsidized loans for 6 years.
+For example, if you are in a 4-year Bachelor’s degree program, you may only apply and receive direct subsidized loans for 6 years.